William9923/dotfiles-mac/README.md

 ## Application
 As I'm mainly working with Golang & Java, I usually use: (TODO: should make into a table...)
+- alacritty : as my terminal emulator
 - tmux : to control pane and window in terminal
-- alacritty : as my terminal emulator
 - zsh : as my shell
 - Neovim : as my fully Text Editor
 - VSCode : as my debugging tools (i only open it to debug my apps lol...)
 - Intellij : as my IDE (when working with Java), along with the .ideavimrc
-- Lazygit : as my git client
+- Lazygit + Delta: as my git client and git diff visualizer
 - Lazydocker : to help view my running docker application
 - redis-cli : as my redis client
 - dbeaver : as my database client GUI apps